 The river bluff park is beloved by many community members and provides much-needed wildlife habitat as part of the river corridor and Mississippi River flyway.

 The council had been considering carving up and selling the 7.5-acre undeveloped natural area as three 2.5-acre lots for housing developers.
-Instead, the city, FMR and neighbors are going to work together to make the park more accessible — adding a park sign and bench, with details yet to be determined — while keeping it a natural area and restoring important bird habitat.
+Instead, the city, FMR and neighbors are going to work together to make the park more accessible — adding a park sign, bench and more — while keeping it a natural area and restoring important bird habitat.

 "We're deeply grateful to the community members who advocated to protect their park and for the council members and mayor who listened to them.
 We look forward to working with the parks department and the neighbors to restore and enhance the park's value as habitat for both wildlife and people," says Whitney Clark, FMR's executive director.

 In addition to providing a natural area valued by residents, River Heights is also part of our local national park — the Mississippi National River and Recreation Area — and the internationally significant Mississippi River flyway.